LAST UPDATED – 9/17/24 – Lima, Peru Travel Guide

 Unfortunately, trains are the one mode of transportation that isn’t readily accessible when getting to Lima.
 If you are looking to travel between Cusco and Lima, the only train that runs between Lima and the Cusco area only makes the trip once a month and takes a considerable amount of time (roughly 14 hours).
 For that reason, I strongly recommend looking at either air travel, renting a car, or taking a bus to get to Lima instead.

-Best Time to Visit
+Best Times to Visit Lima, Peru

 Average Temperature (°F)

 One of the great things about traveling to Lima is that the temperatures are fairly moderate throughout the year.
-Even during the warmest months of the year, the temperature doesn’t typically get warmer than the lower-80s.
+Even during the warmest months of the year, the temperature doesn’t typically get warmer than the lower 80s.
 During the winter months, you can rely on the low temperatures not dropping much below the mid-50s.

 Average Precipitation (Inches)